vskbellala/vskbellala.github.io/content/projects/my-website.md

 My first foray into the wonderful world of web design.
 Inspired by the tenets of minimalism.
 <!--more-->

+Adequately tested in Firefox, Microsoft Edge, and Safari iOS.

 ## Technologies used

 - HTML